genexlance/flooringdesigner/prd.md

 ## 1. Executive Summary

 ### Product Overview
 Nano-Floor Designer is a WordPress plugin that enables users to visualize flooring options in their own spaces using AI-powered image generation.
-Visitors upload photos of their rooms and instantly preview new flooring materials rendered by Google Gemini's nano-banana model.
+Visitors upload photos of their rooms and instantly preview new flooring materials rendered by Google's Gemini 2.5 Flash Image model.

 ### Key Value Proposition
 - **Instant Visualization**: See how new flooring will look in the actual room.